blockspacer/skia-opengl-emscripten/README.md

 - https://news.ycombinator.com/item?id=17733515

 - Can't build? - Check readme & issues.
 Don't forget to replace files based on `TODO: patches`.

+- Project name?
+SKG?
+SKEMGL?

+* skia - Skia is an open source 2D graphics library
+* opengl - cross-language, cross-platform application programming interface (API) for rendering 2D and 3D vector graphics
+* emscripten - Emscripten is a toolchain for compiling to asm.js and WebAssembly, built using LLVM, that lets you run C and C++ on the web at near-native speed

 ## Features